Developmental Endocrinology Research Group

 Mr Martin McMillan

 Martin McMillan is the Developmental Endocrinology Research team manager and supports the team of clinical research fellows and postgraduate research students in a variety of technical and analytical roles.
 Martin also supports the group with biochemical analysis by the demonstration of techniques and analysis of samples including ELISA assays for growth and bone markers, gonadotrophins, Luminex cytokine assays and sample storage.
 Martin is a member of the DSD diagnostic service for disorders of sex development, a multidisciplinary team concerned with the molecular genetic and biochemical care of patients referred for sex development anomalies.
-Other studies Martin supports are the Urinary gonadotrophin study which looks at patients referred for LHRH investigation or GNRH antagonist injections to investigate the relationship between urinalysis and blood sampling.
-Martin also oversees the Scottish Audit of atypical genitalia, which is a screen of newborn infants referred for sex karyotyping due to atypical genitalia.
-Martin is also part of the IDSD project management group, which meets monthly to discuss improvements, updates and implementation of their International DSD website.
+Other studies Martin supports are the Combat study which looks at the effect of metformin on bone health in adults with longstanding T1DM.
+Martin oversees the Scottish Audit of atypical genitalia, which is a screen of newborn infants referred for sex karyotyping due to atypical genitalia.

 Dr Martina Rodie